mhoehle/hoehleatsu.github.io/_posts/2019-05-06-wcamining.md

 ## Discussion

-Through analysis of the WCA results database it became clear that participating in a 3x3x3 event with a 180s average is uncool.
+Through analysis of the WCA results database it became clear that participating in a 3x3x3 event with a 180s average ~~is uncool~~ [^2] does not take you to winners' rostrum.
 The data also show that cubers entering the world of WCA competitions with such an average are likely to never participate in another WCA event.
-In case they do, their times drop to 90-120s averages within 6 months after which they are stuck - no one cracks the 20s barrier.
+In case they do, their times drop to 90-120s averages within 6 months after which they are stuck - it is very unlikely that they will crack the 20s barrier.
 To
-conclude: It seems wise to practice more, before going to the first WCA competition. 😃
+conclude: In my situation it seems wise to practice more, before going to the first WCA competition. 😃

 From a data science perspective this post provided insights on using